• Home

 The Old Testament priests, their sacrifices and that was done in the temple was just a shadow of the reality of Jesus Christ.
 This chapter begins to make the transition from doctrine and theology to the practical application of it.

-As we move through this chapter you'll begin to see a transition.
-For several chapters we've seen theological arguments for the superiority of Christ.
-But theology is hard to hold onto when affliction and persecution strike.
-We will see how this theology forms our thinking and how we draw from it in every day life.
-We will begin to see how theology and this spiritual truth can build a faith in us that is real.
-So by the end of the chapter we will transition to encouragement, edification and building these believers up and strengthening them to stand fast no matter what.
-And of course, these words are very much for us.
+As we move through this chapter, you'll begin to see a transition.
+For several chapters, we've seen theological arguments for the superiority of Christ.
+However, theology is hard to hold onto when affliction and persecution strike.
+We will see how this theology forms our thinking and how we draw from it in everyday life.
+We will begin to see how theology and this spiritual truth can build real faith in us.
+So, by the end of the chapter, we will transition to encouragement, edification, and building these believers up and strengthening them to stand fast no matter what.
+And, of course, these words are very much for us.

-The temple operated by the Mosaic law, yet it was a shadow of things to come.
-Think about this, as Jesus stood in the shadow of this amazing structure of the temple, it was nothing more than a flawed shadow of what He was.
+The temple operated according to Mosaic law, yet it was a shadow of things to come.
+Think about this: As Jesus stood in the shadow of this amazing structure, it was nothing more than a flawed shadow of what He was about to do.
 With each lamb slain, the blood that flowed was representative of His blood.
-It was a picture of the work He would do, yet He wasn't welcome there because religion had taken over.
+It was a picture of the work He would do, yet He wasn’t welcome there because religion had taken over.
+Dead works were ruling.

 Again, we see that the law was a shadow of things to come.
 It was symbolic and emblematic of the work Jesus would do on the cross.
 The whole law and the ministering of it was a framework that led to the coming of Jesus.
 Paul said the law was a mirror.
-When you looked into the mirror of the law, you saw something in your self; you discovered sin, stained deep in your soul.
+When you looked into the mirror of the law, you saw something in yourself; you discovered sin, stained deep in your soul.
 What was a person to do?
-If you looked in a mirror and see you have a dirty face, you don't rub your face on the mirror to clean it.
-No, you need something else; something that can cleanse you.
+If you look in a mirror and see a dirty face, don't rub your face on the mirror to clean it.
+No, you need something else, something that can cleanse you.
 That's the mistake these Hebrews were about to make.
-They already knew how to have their sin stained souls cleansed.
+They already knew how to have their sin-stained souls cleansed.
 They knew Jesus.
-Yet they were considering going back to the law, back to the mirror that said they needed cleansed and that mirror was useless to cleanse them.
+Yet they were considering going back to the law, back to the mirror that said they needed to be cleansed, and that mirror was useless for cleansing them.

-The law was a shadow, dark, hard to see as substance.
+The law was a shadow, dark, and hard to see as a substance.
 Yet, every shadow is cast from a bright light.
-Why embrace a shadow when the light is the thing of substance.
+Why embrace a shadow when the light is the thing of substance?
 The shadow could do nothing to perfect those who approached it.
 If so, then the sacrifices would have stopped.
-If the shadow could cleanse sin, it would have purified those people and the sacrifices would have ceased long before.
-Because it couldn't purify them, the sacrifices went on and on, year after year; because they went on, it was clear and apparent that there was a need for a savior.
-What the shadow couldn't accomplish the light of Jesus Christ came and accomplished once for all.
+If the shadow could cleanse sin, it would have purified those people, and the sacrifices would have ceased long before.
+Because it couldn't purify them, the sacrifices went on and on, year after year; because they went on, it was apparent that there was a need for a savior.
+What the shadow couldn't accomplish, the light of Jesus Christ came and accomplished once for all.

 This quote is interesting because it says these are the words of Jesus.
-Yet it is also considered a direct quotation from Psalm 40:6-8.
-Except it's not quite the same.
-The 3rd line of verse 5 says, "But a body You have prepared for Me."
-That same line in Psalm 40 says "my ears you have opened".
-There's a lot of opinions about why this is different but the meaning is essentially the same.
-In the Hebrew an ear that is opened is one that receives God's word and His body yielded to Him in obedience.
-When this phrase went from Hebrew to Greek it became "a body you have prepared for me."
+Yet it is also considered a direct quotation from Psalm 40:6-8, except it's not quite the same.
+The third line of verse five says, “But a body You have prepared for Me.”
+That same line in Psalm 40 says, "My ears you have opened.”
+The quote is from the Septuagint.
+Most Hebrews at that time would have read the Greek scriptures.
+In the Hebrew mindset, an ear that is opened is one that receives God's word, and His body is yielded to Him in obedience.
+When this phrase went from Hebrew to Greek, it became "a body you have prepared for me."

-The quote is about the sacrifices of the law doing nothing but a body was prepared that would be the perfect sacrifice.
-The volume of the book is written about Jesus and His desire to do the will of God which was the work on the cross.
+The quote is about the sacrifices of the law doing nothing, but a body was prepared to be the perfect sacrifice.
+The volume of the book in the context of Psalm 40 was the Law of Moses.
+The book was later finished.
+In the context of the Hebrew writer, Jesus finished the book in the New Covenant.
+The book is written about Jesus and His desire to do the will of God, which was the work on the cross.

 God never found pleasure in burnt offerings.
 It was only in the broken and contrite heart of the one who sinned.
-God is pleased when we identify our sin, turn from it and look to Him and say we are sorry.
-God loves the heart of the repentant who now hate sin.
-They still fall to sin but they hate that they fall, they identify it and turn from it.
+God is pleased when we identify our sin, turn from it, look to Him, and say we are sorry.
+God loves the heart of the repentant who now hates sin.
+They still fall to sin, but they hate that they fall.
+They identify sin and turn from it.

-Many old testaments saints came to the temple with this attitude and to have their sacrifice offered on their behalf.
+Many Old Testament saints came to the temple with this attitude and to have their sacrifice offered on their behalf.
 They grieved over their sin.
 They confessed it and turned from it.
 The animal sacrifice they offered did nothing to wash away their sin.
 But it was offered in faith in obedience.
 God saw the broken and contrite heart of that saint whose sacrifice was offered by faith.
-And by Jesus that sin would be paid for.
+And by Jesus, that sin would be paid for.

 He has put Him to grief.